This article was last updated on Feb. 6, 2023.

 Here are our recommendations for the best sources for health information:

 - Your personal doctor.
 This probably doesn’t come as a surprise.
-A positive relationship with your personal doctor is associated with greater satisfaction, better overall health and lower hospital and emergency use.
-Use these tips to find the right doctor.
+A positive relationship with your personal doctor (also referred to as a primary care physician or primary care doctor) is associated with greater satisfaction, better overall health and lower hospital and emergency use.
+Use these tips to find the primary care physician.

 - Your pharmacist.
 When it comes to your medications, the experts are at the pharmacy.
 Talking to a pharmacist can help you understand when to take your medication, dosing, side effects and what to do if you miss a dose.

 - BeWell 24/7SM.
 Our free health information hotline, BeWell 24/7, is available anytime for advice based on your symptoms, and recommendations on where to go for care.
-Call 844-84-BEWELL for reliable health information, 24 hours a day, 7 days a week.
+Call Eight, Four, Four, Eight, Four, Be Well for reliable health information, 24 hours a day, 7 days a week.

 - myWellmark®.
 Your personal health care information is at your fingertips with myWellmark.
 It’s powerful, secure and easy to use.
 Register here Opens New Window, and be sure to download the mobile app Opens New Window so you can manage your health care at home or on the go.